sph-mn/sph-utils/readme.md

 ~~~
 sh ./exe/compile
 ~~~
-this should create executables under `exe/compiled/`. these executables can copied anywhere as is because they do not depend on shared libraries. for example, the programs can be copied or symlinked into `/usr/bin` (as root) after which they should be available as commands on the command-line.
+this should create executables under `exe/compiled/`. these executables can copied anywhere as is because they do not depend on shared libraries. for example, the programs can be copied or symlinked into `/usr/bin` (as root) after which they should be available as commands on the command-line as long as the executable bit is set.

 # main utilities
 ## group